 What Causes a Leak in a Flat Roof

 There are a number of reasons why your roof may spring a leak or other roof damage may occur.

-Natural disasters like hail storms, tornadoes, hurricanes, electrical storms, floods, wind storms, and related severe weather often damage roofing.
+Natural disasters like hail storms, tornadoes, hurricanes, electrical storms, floods, wind storms, and related severe weather often damage commercial roofing.

 If you experience one of these natural disasters, inspecting your roof and assessing any damage is something that you should prioritize during the aftermath, even if you do not notice any leaks right away.

 Fix a Leaking Flat Roof from the Interior

 Finding a leaking roof yourself from the inside of your property is possible, especially if it is a small leak.

 Start by measuring the distance from the spot where you can see the leak to the nearest two walls, and then use those measurements to locate the leak on the outside of the rooftop itself.

 Note that the majority of flat rooftops have a slight slope in order to allow for runoff, so you should start trying to locate the leak from the possible point of entrance on the roof, since the water will naturally run downhill.